|

 We grew and sold this nice plant from 1998 but discontinued growing it in 2013 when it became apparent that many other nurseries were growing it.
 Since it was widely available elsewhere we decided to use the space and time it took to produce it to grow other plants.
 We still have examples of it in the garden.

-This information about Ophiopogon intermedius 'Argenteomarginatus' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+Information displayed on this page about Ophiopogon intermedius 'Argenteomarginatus' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |